Muhammad-Noman59/Big-News-App/README.md

 - **Search News**: You can search for any news article.
 - **User Interface**: The app has a smooth and interactive user interface built with Jetpack Compose.
 - **Interactive Elements**: The app includes various interactive elements such as Alert Dialogs, Modal Bottom Sheets, and a Modal Navigation Drawer.
-- **Shimmer Effect**: Utilizes the shimmer effect to enhance the loading experience for news images.
+- **Shimmer Effect**: Utilizes the shimmer effect to enhance the loading experience for news tiles.